ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Cannot change the title for in-content related post #4959
 * Fixed: Upgrade for Free' button in structured data settings is not working #4960
 * Fixed: Beginner and advance mode popup not closing #4974

-= 1.0.76.8 (22nd March 2021) =
-* Fixed: Srcset attribute not appearing on images with AMP page builder #4954
-* Fixed: Option added to disable structured data in AMP #4953
-* Fixed: Debug Warning with PHP 8.02 and WordPress 5.6.2 #4946
-* Fixed: Background Video loop not working with AMP page builder #4948
-* Fixed: Mobile redirection not working for the front page when pages are disabled #4942
-* Fixed: Captions are not working on Slideshow Module by Jetpack Plugin #4950

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)